magento/devdocs/guides/v2.3/contributor-guide/backward-compatible-development/index.md

 See the [versioning][versioning] documentation for the definitions of MAJOR and MINOR changes and how it impacts [extension](https://glossary.magento.com/extension) developers.

+{: .bs-callout-info}
+ Note that the 'marketing version' (Magento 2.3) is different than the official version number. v2.2 -> v2.3 represents a MAJOR release for Magento, even though semantically, it is a MINOR increase to the 'marketing version' number.

-The core Magento team and contributing developers work in two release types
+The core Magento team and contributing developers work in two release types:

 1. New and significant release (product's MINOR release)

    - Necessary MAJOR and MINOR changes are allowed, but the Magento architecture team ultimately decides what is allowed.

 1. New patch release (product's PATCH release)

    - PATCH changes are allowed, but MAJOR and MINOR changes are not allowed.

-{: .bs-callout .bs-callout-info }
+{: .bs-callout-info }
 Backward Compatibility Policy is not applied to Plugins, Observers and Setup Scripts.

 ## Prohibited code changes

 The following modifications are forbidden for `@api` code without the approval of the **Magento architect**, **Product Manager** and **Engineering Manager** assigned to the component.

-{: .bs-callout .bs-callout-info }
+{: .bs-callout-info }
 The rules listed do not apply to customization code (e.g. Plugins, Observers, JS Mixins, etc.).

 ### Composer